tekod/WpQueue/README.md

 # WpQueue
-By using queue developer can defer the processing of a time-consuming task for later time, and thus drastically speeding up the web requests to your application.
+By using queue developer can defer the processing of a time-consuming task for later time, and thus drastically speeding up the web requests of your application.

 This library is WordPress implementation of AccentPHP's Queue library.